mattermost/mattermost-load-test/README.md

 ### Setting up a Load Test Environment

+#### Sample DB

+There is a sample DB available under `sample-dbs/loadtest1-20000-shift.sql` to load this from the command line use `mysql -u username < file.sql`
+You can then run a loadtest against it using the command `cat loadtest1-20000-shift-state.json | loadtest listenandpost`

+#### Manually

 In preparation for running a load test, install a Mattermost server and populate it with users and a team:

 1. Install a Mattermost server using any of the [online installation guides](https://docs.mattermost.com/guides/administrator.html#install-guides).